weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 The `answer` method of the [`ChatbotService`](../ai_document_search_backend/services/chatbot_service.py) takes the user question, chat history and user-defined filters.
 Then it calls the `ConversationalRetrievalChain`.
 This chain first condenses the chat history and the new question using a condense prompt and OpenAI model.
 Condensing means creating a new standalone question that contains the context of the previous messages.

 The number of previous question–answer pairs to take into account when condensing a question is defined by `max_history_length`.
-The model for condensing is defined by `condense_question_model`.
+The OpenAI model for condensing is defined by `condense_question_model`.
 The `get_chat_history` method formats the question–answer pairs.
 A default condense prompt is used.

 The standalone question is then used to retrieve the most relevant objects (pages of text) from the vector database.
 The question is vectorized using the `text2vec-openai` module and the most similar objects that match the user filters are returned.